intel/ccc-linux-guest-hardening-docs/source/tdx-guest-hardening.rst

 invocation of these wrappers can be detected by the check\_host\_input smatch pattern and the findings can be reported similarly as for other non-DMA accesses.

-..
-I left the following block in place because it has escaped underscores,
-.. which is the correct procedure for ReST.
-However, when using the code-block
-.. directive, backslashes are displayed instead of being interpreted.
-..
-Since it is tedious to replace backslashes to escape the underscores and
-..
-I was uncertain if the team wants to display this example output in a
-.. code-block, I retained the escaped version of the content and commented out
-.. the entire block.
-Remove this block if the second code block below is
-.. acceptable.

-   arch/x86/pci/irq.c:1201 pirq\_enable\_irq() warn:
-   {9123410094849481700}read from the host using function 'pci\_read\_config\_byte' to an int type local variable 'pin', type is uchar;

-   arch/x86/pci/irq.c:1216 pirq\_enable\_irq() error:
-   {11769853683657473858}Propagating an expression containing a tainted value from the host 'pin - 1' into a function 'IO\_APIC\_get\_PCI\_irq\_vector';

-   arch/x86/pci/irq.c:1228 pirq\_enable\_irq() error:
-   {15187152360757797804}Propagating a tainted value from the host 'pin' into a function 'pci\_swizzle\_interrupt\_pin';

-   arch/x86/pci/irq.c:1229 pirq\_enable\_irq() error:
-   {8593519367775469163}Propagating an expression containing a tainted value from the host 'pin - 1' into a function 'IO\_APIC\_get\_PCI\_irq\_vector';

-   arch/x86/pci/irq.c:1233 pirq\_enable\_irq() warn:
-   {3245640912980979571}Propagating an expression containing a tainted value from the host '65 + pin - 1' into a function '\_dev\_warn';

-   arch/x86/pci/irq.c:1243 pirq\_enable\_irq() warn:
-   {11844818720957432302}Propagating an expression containing a tainted value from the host '65 + pin - 1' into a function '\_dev\_info';

-   arch/x86/pci/irq.c:1262 pirq\_enable\_irq() warn:
-   {14811741117821484023}Propagating an expression containing a tainted value from the host '65 + pin - 1' into a function '\_dev\_warn';

 .. code-block:: shell